 Child Protection records are reviewed regularly, by the DSL and Deputy DSLs to check whether any action or updating is required and to monitor the impact of actions.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring that these are acted upon.
-Reviews are recorded clearly on individual chronologies and on the "Child Protection / Safeguarding Overview Sheets" of all cases.
-For specific details of meetings and how they are recorded - see Appendix B.

 When pupils transfer to a different academy / setting, their Safeguarding / Child Protection records are also transferred and this is done securely as required.
 Safeguarding / Child Protection records are passed directly to the DSL, Deputy DSL or Headteacher in the receiving school or setting, with any necessary discussion or explanation and a signed and dated record of the transfer is obtained.
 A copy of the Chronology from the file must be made and securely archived together with the receipt of transfer.
 In the event of a pupil moving out of area and a physical handover not being possible, then the confidential records are sent to the named DSL by registered post and a receipt is included for return.
 This receipt is always chased up and kept with the copy of the chronology.